 Life is already hard, to begin with.

-As a business owner, one must try to make life easier for its customers.
+As a business owner, one must make life easier for its customers.

-In the old days, if you had to buy a DVD, you would go to a shop, and ask the person there.
+If you had to buy a DVD in the old days, you would go to a shop and ask the person there.
 He would recommend you a trendy one.

 It was a lot of work to decide what to watch next.